wakib1004/devops-learning/networking/ec2-nginx-server/README.md

 |--------|------|--------|-----|
 | `@` | A | `???` | 300 |

-Proxy status: DNS only (or Proxied if desired) --> What is proxy?
+Proxy status: DNS only

+---

 ## Notes on Costs